Best video conferencing software

 Streamlined software without the bells and whistles

-With up to 100 people able to join an online meeting from their Macs, PCs, iPhone or Android devices, users can share any application on their computer in real-time.
+For starters, up to 100 people are able to join an online meeting from their Macs, PCs, iPhone or Android devices.
+At the same time, when using GoToMeeting, you can share any application you have on your computer in real-time.
 A handy scheduling tool lets the host arrange a meeting in advance while all guests join free of charge.
 Clicking a link or entering a meeting ID is all that’s needed for attendees.

-The in-call experience is enhanced by hosts being able to see exactly what the attendees are seeing via their dashboard, while presenter duties can easily be handed over mid-call, enabling attendees to share their screen with others too.
+The in-call experience is enhanced by hosts being able to see exactly what the attendees are viewing via their dashboard, while presenter duties can easily be handed over mid-call, and attendees are able to share their screen with others too.
+More recently added was built-in support for Lifesize, Cisco and Polycom devices.

 So while GoToMeeting may not have the fancy add-ons and remote control capabilities of the services we’ve looked at up to now, as a piece of video conferencing software, it’s very difficult to fault.
-Pricing starts from $16 (£12) per month.
+Pricing starts from $14 (£11) per month, and if you want to set up your own meeting room specifically tailored to GoToMeeting, LogMeIn sells the software bundled with all the equipment you need to use it as well.

 Multiple connection options with support for large groups